mladenjovanovic/bmbstats-book/docs/15-Validity-and-reliability.md

 As can be seen, the effect of changing random error in the criterion measure (predictor; x-value), while keeping the same random error in the practical measure (outcome) affects intercept, slope and random error estimates for criterion linear model and criterion OLP model.
 Intercept, slope, and `RSE` are only correctly estimated with simple regression model when there is no random error (0 on the x-axis).
 As the random error increases, both bias (i.e. simulations `mean`) and variance (i.e. simulations `SD`) are increased.

 When it comes to OLP, due to random error in the practical measure, bias is involved in the intercept and slope estimates when there is no random error in the criterion.
 Intercept and slope are correctly estimated only when criterion has the same amount of random error as in the practical measure.
 OLP estimated `RSE` suffers the same issues as `RSE` estimated with simple linear model.
 Estimating Type I errors using the bootstrapped CIs would involve slower/longer simulation and will not be considered here.
-Although I can speculate, as can be seen from the graphs, that these will not be great.
+Although I can speculate, as can be seen from the graphs, that these will not be constants, particularly for the biased estimators.

 What can we do?
-Well, if we know the random error involved in the criterion score (i.e. predictor) we can *adjust* slope coefficient (see *attenuation effect* and slope adjustment explained in great article by Michael Wallace [[@wallaceAnalysisImperfectWorld2020, pp.17]]) or we can perform SIMEX as explained in the [Measurement Error] chapter.
+Well, if we know the random error involved in the criterion score (i.e. predictor) we can *adjust* slope coefficient (see *attenuation effect* and slope adjustment explained in great article by Michael Wallace [@wallaceAnalysisImperfectWorld2020, pp.17]) or we can perform SIMEX as explained in the [Measurement Error] chapter.
 Let's repeat the simulation, but now let's use adjusted slope and `RSE`. `RSE` is adjusted by deducting known random error: $adjusted \;RSE^2 = estimated \; RSE^2 - known \; random \; error  ^2$.
 The problem emerges when known random error is larger from the estimated `RSE`, since we are taking a square root of their squared difference.
 We thus need to make a function that deals with that:

 ```r